-- Gin - you can't go wrong with classics like, for instance, Tanqueray.
-But then, Gin is the obvious ingredient to experiment with in this recipe.
-You can test which type of Gin suits you best or increase the amount to get a more Gin-forward version.
-Also, here's an overview of the best options in a Negroni.
+- Dry Gin - you can't go wrong with classics like, for instance, Tanqueray or Beefeater.
+But then, gin is the obvious ingredient to experiment with in this recipe.
+You can test which type of gin suits you best or check out our overview of the best gin options for making a Negroni.

 - Sweet Vermouth - A rich and flavorful Vermouth is essential in this cocktail recipe.
-My all-time favorite is Carpano Antica Formula, but there are plenty of worthy alternatives.
+My all-time favorite is Carpano Antica Formula Vermouth, but there are plenty of worthy alternatives.

 - Campari - This dark red and distinctively bitter Amaro is the most stable ingredient in the recipe.
 It not only lends the drink its iconic color but also its distinct bitter taste.
-Still, there are other options that also work well, like Cappelletti.
+Still, other options also work well, like Cappelletti.

 An orange peel twist is the default garnish and adds a subtle citrusy touch to the drink.
 In addition, some bartenders also use orange bitters to enhance the flavors in the cocktail.

-The Negroni is a perfect example of a stirred cocktail.
-Making it is pretty straightforward. -Particularly because the recipe requires equal measurements of all ingredients.
+The Negroni cocktail recipe is a perfect example of stirred cocktails.
+Making it is pretty straightforward. -Particularly because the recipe requires equal parts Gin, red Vermouth, and Campari.

-- Step 2: Strain over ice into an Old Fashioned glass.
+- Step 2: Strain over ice into an Old Fashioned or Rocks glass.

 - Step 3: Express an orange peel over the drink to release essential oils in the peel.
 Rub the peel along the rim and discard it into the glass.

-- A White Negroni - One of the most popular and creative riffs.
+- The White Negroni cocktail is one of the most popular and creative riffs.
 This white variation is also bittersweet in taste but with more pronounced floral flavors like gentian.
 It consists of Dry Vermouth, Suze, and Lillet Blanc.